 The School for Professional Studies has specific requirements regarding the eligibility of students to participate in an internship, which include:

-After inquiring about the internship, the student must work with their academic adviser to complete a formal internship application.
+After inquiring about the internship, the student must work with their academic coach to complete a formal internship application.
 Along with the application for internship, the student must also submit a professional resume to the appropriate program director for approval.

 Following the approval of the internship application, internship description and professional resume, the program chair forwards the stated documents to the proposed internship site supervisor for review and approval.
 After the site supervisor approves the internship, the program director selects a faculty sponsor.
 The student, the chosen faculty sponsor and the internship supervisor must agree on the student's participation of internship at the specified site.